Nvidia: Founding

 With $40,000 in the bank, the company was born.
 The company subsequently received $20 million of venture capital funding from Sequoia Capital, Sutter Hill Ventures, and others.

 During the late 1990s, Nvidia was one of 70 startup companies pursuing the idea that graphics acceleration for video games was the path to the future.
 Only two survived: Nvidia and ATI Technologies, the latter of which merged into AMD.

 Nvidia initially had no name.
 Priem's first idea was "Primal Graphics", a syllabic abbreviation of two of the founders' last names, but that left out Huang.
 They soon discovered it was impossible to create a workable name with syllables from all three founders' names, after considering "Huaprimal", "Prihuamal", "Malluapri", etc. The next idea came from Priem's idea for the name of Nvidia's first product.
 Priem originally wanted to call it the "GXNV", as in the "next version" of the GX graphics chips which he had worked on at Sun.
 Then Huang told Priem to "drop the GX", resulting in the name "NV".
 Priem made a list of words with the letters "NV" in them.
 At one point, Malachowsky and Priem wanted to call the company NVision, but that name was already taken by a manufacturer of toilet paper.
 Both Priem and Huang have taken credit for coming up with the name Nvidia, from "invidia", the Latin word for "envy".
 After the company outgrew Priem's townhouse, its original headquarters office was in Sunnyvale, California.

+In the early-to-mid 2000s, the company invested over a billion dollars to develop CUDA, a software platform and API that enabled GPUs to run massively parallel programs for a broad range of compute-intensive applications.
+As a result, as of 2025, Nvidia controlled more than 80% of the market for GPUs used in training and deploying AI models, and provided chips for over 75% of the world's TOP500 supercomputers.
+The company has also expanded into gaming hardware and services, with products such as the Shield Portable, Shield Tablet, and Shield TV, and operates the GeForce Now cloud gaming service.
+Furthermore, it has developed the Tegra line of mobile processors for smartphones, tablets, and automotive infotainment systems.